-All of these symptoms are completely normal when transitioning to a raw diet.
-While this may worry some pet owners, this is actually a positive thing.
-Many people call this getting “unsick”.
+All of these symptoms are entirely normal when transitioning to a raw diet.
+While this may worry some pet owners, this is a positive thing.
+Many people call this getting "unsick."
 Your dog will be purging toxins that have built up from a processed diet.
-These symptoms should resolve themselves once new cells replace the old unhealthy one!
+These symptoms should resolve themselves once new cells replace the old unhealthy ones!

 How Much To Feed

 There are many ways to calculate how much to feed your dog daily!
 Some people choose to base it on kCals (Calories for Dogs).
 Some decide to calculate based on Body Weight!
 We suggest feeding 2-3% of your dog's body weight daily to make it simple for you.